SNOMED-Documents/snomed-editorial-guide/procedure-modeling.md

     * Primary anterior excision of cervical intervertebral disc (procedure)
     * Primary arthrodesis of interphalangeal joint of toe (procedure)
     * Primary anterolateral excision of thoracic intervertebral disc (procedure)

+"First" and “subsequent” procedures are not allowed, as they are inherently ambiguous and relative.
+While administratively relevant, the additional descriptions of the procedure are not clinically relevant.

+Unacceptable examples,

+  *     * Antenatal first blood tests (procedure)
+    * Antenatal subsequent blood tests (procedure)